mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Blocked drain, 9th September :- [8142737](https://www.fixmystreet.com/report/8142737)
+- Car driving over kerb and causing damage to verge, especially when wet weather arrives.
+I have reported this before .
+Located at 5 Howards place.
+Not sure if they had planning permission to turn front garden in to a car park., 9th September :- [8142639](https://www.fixmystreet.com/report/8142639)
 - Increase in traffic using School Road as a quick way to get to London Road, especially now with the road closure has been significant!
 This is an access road only for residents, 9th September :- [8142379](https://www.fixmystreet.com/report/8142379)
 - Blocked drain outside the Old Bakery, School Road, 9th September :- [8142316](https://www.fixmystreet.com/report/8142316)
 - Pothole, 9th September :- [8142212](https://www.fixmystreet.com/report/8142212)